jbowdre/runtimeterror/content/posts/building-proxmox-templates-packer/index.md

   - vault
 ---

 I've been [using Proxmox](/ditching-vsphere-for-proxmox/) in my [homelab](/homelab/) for a little while now, and I recently expanded the environment a bit with the addition of two HP Elite Mini 800 G9 computers.
 I figured it was time to start automating the process of building and maintaining my VM templates.
 I already had functional [Packer templates for VMware](https://github.com/jbowdre/packer-vsphere-templates) so I used that content as a starting point for the [Proxmox builds](https://github.com/jbowdre/packer-proxmox-templates).

-Once I had the builds working locally, I just had to explore how to automate them.
+Once I had the builds working locally, I then explored how to automate them.
+I wound up setting up a GitHub Actions workflow and a rootless runner to perform the builds for me.
+I'll write up notes on *that* part of the process soon, but first let's run through how I set up Packer at all.
+That will be plenty to chew on for now.

-This post will describe how I did it.
-It will cover *a lot* of the implementation details but may gloss over some general setup steps; you'll need at least passing familiarity with [Packer](https://www.packer.io/) and [Vault](https://www.vaultproject.io/) to take this on.
+This post will cover *a lot* of the Packer implementation details but may gloss over some general setup steps; you'll need at least passing familiarity with [Packer](https://www.packer.io/) and [Vault](https://www.vaultproject.io/) to take this on.

 ### Component Overview
 There are several important parts to this setup, so let's start by quickly running through those:
 - a **Proxmox host** to serve the virtual infrastructure and provide compute for the new templates,
 - a **Vault instance** running in a container in the lab to hold the secrets needed for the builds,
-- some **Packer content** for building the templates in the first place,
+- and some **Packer content** for actually building the templates.
-- an **on-premise self-hosted GitHub runner** to simplify connectivity between GitHub and my homelab,
-- and a **private GitHub repo** to hold the code and tell the runner when it's time to get to work.

-{{% notice note "Private Repo!" %}}
-GitHub [strongly recommends](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners#self-hosted-runner-security) that self-hosted runners *only* be used with private repositories.
-> This is because forks of your public repository can potentially run dangerous code on your self-hosted runner machine by creating a pull request that executes the code in a workflow.

-I don't like the idea of randos running arbitrary code on my home infrastructure.
-So while I'm sharing my work publicly [in this repo](https://github.com/jbowdre/packer-proxmox-templates), the workflows there are disabled and there are no connected runners.
-I'm running my builds out of a private repo and recommend that you do the same.
-{{% /notice %}}

 ### Proxmox Setup
 The only configuration I did on the Proxmox side of things was to [create a user account](https://pve.proxmox.com/pve-docs/chapter-pveum.html#pveum_users) that Packer could use.
 I called it `packer` but didn't set a password for it.
 Instead, I set up an [API token](https://pve.proxmox.com/pve-docs/chapter-pveum.html#pveum_tokens) for that account, making sure to **uncheck** the "Privilege Separation" box so that the token would inherit the same permissions as the user itself.